benjaminion/upgrading-ethereum-book/src/book.md

 <span>Balances per validator in different scenarios.
 The x-axis is in epochs.
 It's not clear what the y-axis is, but it is not percentage.</span>
 </div>

-TODO: re-do graph with better y-axis.
+TODO: re-do graph with clearer y-axis.

 ## Containers <!-- /part3/containers -->